morrownr/USB-WiFi/home/FAQ.md

 No. 2

-Question: My 6GHz band shows as disabled when I run `iw list`.
+Question: My 6 GHz band shows as disabled when I run `iw list`.
 I want to be able to use the 6 GHz band.
 How can I fix this?

 Answer:  This may happen with MEDIATEK cards and adapters on Linux 6.7.x or